 As per UW policy, all students and CLUE staff will be required to wear masks while in Mary Gates Hall.
 If the wait time is long, we have virtual tutors available to help as well!

 CLUE homepage for information on our open hours.Drop-in is currently closed.
 Visit the

-Available now for Writing, Physics, Chemistry, Math, Biology, Econ, and Stats!
+Available for Physics, Math, and CSE.

 We will look at any piece of writing you bring in, including but is not limited to: papers, short response assignments, theses, cover letters, résumés, personal statements, scholarship applications, graduate school statements of purpose, memos, and lab reports.